frodef/nilan-cts600-homeassistant/README.md

 This integration is specifically for units controlled via the CTS600 interface.
-Historically this is an intermediate technology, and obsolete now since a number of years, which is digital but not really designed to be interfaced or integrated with other systems.
+Historically this is an intermediate technology, and obsolete now since a number of years.
+The CTS600 is a digital system and protocol, but not really designed to be interfaced or integrated with other systems.

 There exists a different integration in HACS for CTS602-based systems, named